 Similarly, the resistance provided by running on sand, gravel, or grass surfaces adds an extra layer of difficulty, requiring more energy expenditure compared to running on a smooth, paved road.
 The soft and unstable nature of these terrains forces my body to work harder to maintain stability and push off, resulting in a higher calorie burn.

-See also How many calories are in a filet-o-fish from mcdonald's
+See also How many calories does a plain bagel have

 On the other hand, running on a treadmill or a track offers a consistent and predictable surface, allowing for more controlled movements and reduced energy expenditure.
 While this may be beneficial for maintaining a steady pace and tracking distance, it may result in a slightly lower calorie burn compared to running on more challenging terrains.